ryanpetersonOF/service-tooling/README.md

 ### Setup

-- After installing, add a script to your projects package.json with the command: `openfin-service-base start`
+- After installing, add a script to your projects package.json with the command: `svc-tools start`
-- In your webpack.config.js, import `openfin-service-base` - this will expose the common webpack utils to create configurations and export.
+- In your webpack.config.js, import `openfin-service-tooling` - this will expose the common webpack utils to create configurations and export.

-You can then invoke `openfin-service-base start` added previously to build and serve your project.
+You can then invoke `svc-tools start` added previously to build and serve your project.

 ### Startup
-Once dependencies are installed and imported, you can invoke `openfin-service-base start` to build and serve your project.
+Once dependencies are installed and imported, you can invoke `svc-tools start` to build and serve your project.

 ## Known Issues
 A list of known issues will be here.